usdigitalresponse/univaf/CONTRIBUTING.md

 2. Write a _full paragraph_ describing the feature;
 3. Provide a **code snippet** or **design mockup or sketch** if possible, to demonstrate its future use.

-If your issue is well written we're already 80% of the way there by the time you post it.
+If your issue is well written, we’re already 80% of the way there by the time you post it.